About This Site

 Welcome to Walking Stick Blogger (WSB), a work in progress.

-My name is Glenn Groulx, the curator of this sharing space.
-It serves as a portfolio for current professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employ-ability skills.
+My name is Glenn Groulx, the owner of this blogging site.
+Over the past 10 years, this blog has been acting as an archive for earlier work, and as a platform for showcasing new directions of learning and application in education.
+It serves as a portfolio for current and past professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employability skills.

 Current Academic and Professional Interests:

 Since May 2018, I have been facilitating a non-formal English language study circle for newcomers which provides an alternative to formal instruction for assisting newcomers to practice English in a number of contexts within a supportive group.

 (2019 – Summer) – non-formal learning; using drones for ESL instruction; learning through play

 (2019): enabling self-directed language learning using blogs; transformative learning, non-formal second language learning theories; fostering extensive reading, developing essential skills for new immigrants; methodologies for English for Speakers of Other Languages (ESOL); effective facilitation techniques of conversation circles, and developing English language study group activities.